29LT Baseet Type System:

 The story of Baseet starts in 2009.
 The graphic design studio EPS51 in Berlin approached 29Letters for the creation of an Arabic font as a companion to Simple Typeface from Lineto Type Foundry.
 The font was initially created for the ContempArabia event in the Gulf Region.
 The initial work done on the font was a collaboration between Pascal Zoghbi from 29LT and Ben Wittner from EPS51.
 Basic Arabic Regular and Bold fonts were created and used throughout the visual identity of ContempArabia.

-In 2010, 29Letters was launched as a digital type foundry and 29LT Basset was one of the first published typeface.
-Ben Wittner and Pascal Zoghbi embarked on the development of the Arabic character to cover Arabic, Farsi and Urdu scripts, while Swiss Typefaces took on the challenge on creating a new mono-spaced Latin companion.
-The type family grow from 2 to 4 weights and it covered all Middle Eastern and Central and Western European languages.
+In 2012, 29Letters was launched as a digital type foundry and 29LT Basset was one of the first published typefaces.
+Ben Wittner and Pascal Zoghbi embarked on the development of the Arabic character to cover Arabic, Farsi and Urdu scripts, while Swiss Typefaces took on the challenge of creating a new mono-spaced Latin companion.
+The type family grew from 2 to 4 weights and it covered all Middle Eastern and Central and Western European languages.

 In 2016, after 6 years since the first set of 29LT Basset was published, 29Letters took the challenge of growing the type family from 4 into 16 fonts.
 The change of technology and the advanced support of the Arabic script in the past 6 years required a complete transformation of the old font files into newly developed files using the latest type design software.
 The main character set was revised and updated to cover more languages, and a set of ligatures were added to the Standard set.
 After the 8 new Standard fonts were created, it came the time to think of what would be the best way to approach an Italic set for both the Arabic and the Latin.
 For the Latin it was straight forward since it was based on the Italic Mono-type style, but it was challenging for the Arabic since Italic doesn’t exist in the Arabic script.
 After research and several trials of design options, it was decided to base the Arabic Italics on the Eastern Kufic calligraphic style as explained above in this post.
 Hence the design of 8 Slanted styles was created making the Baseet type family complete.